NearbyShops/Nearby-Shops-Android-app/README.md

 License
 =======

+Nearby Shops Commercial License - Commercial Use Requires Our Permission

-Copyright (c) 2020 Nearby Shops Community License
+Copyright (c) 2020 Nearby Shops

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.